CantSayIHave/OllieBotWeb/README.md

 This server provides an informative website for the Discord bot OllieBot, as well as content hosting and media processing.
 Https will be added soon, but it's not a top priority, as this site handles no sensitive information currently.

 # Design
-This is by no means the easiest way to build a server, but it serves as an educational "reinventing-the-wheel" type of project and also allows full control over content and functionality.
+This server is a simple asyncronous socket i/o system.
+You may notice I'm writing the http myself, and that's mostly for fun/learning.
-Suggestions are welcome, but may not be implemented.
+Suggestions are welcome.

 The top-level file is <a href="https://github.com/CantSayIHave/OllieBotWeb/blob/master/asyerver.py">asyerver.py</a>